huijing/huijing.github.io/_posts/2017-01-04-hosting-static-site-gitlab-pages.md

     <pre><code class="language-yaml">exclude: [vendor, "Gemfile", "Gemfile.lock", node_modules, "gulpfile.js", "package.json"]</code></pre>

 5. Push your files up to GitLab and watch it run in the pipeline page.
 If you run into a `Could not find a Javascript runtime.` error, which I somehow did, you may need to include the line `gem 'therubyracer'` in your `Gemfile`.
 [Relevant issue log here](https://github.com/jekyll/jekyll/issues/2327).
 Why is a Javascript runtime needed for a Jekyll site you may ask?
-It's most probably not needed, but something up with my site's files <span class="emoji">&#x1F937;</span>.
+It's most probably not needed, but something up with my site's files <span class="emoji" role="img" tabindex="0" aria-label="person shrugging">&#x1F937;</span>.

 ## Wrapping up